ijzerbroot/handsonui/README.md

 ## Eureka-unix

 ![](https://github.com/ijzerbroot/handsonui/blob/main/eureka-unix.png)
-A relatively limited amount of keys change from QWERTY.
-(13 letters move) Nicer movement for some commonly used unix and SQL commands such as _cd_, _delete_, _do_, _order_, _end_, _DES_, _db_, etc.
+Nicer movement for some commonly used unix and SQL commands such as _cd_, _delete_, _do_, _order_, _end_, _DES_, _db_, etc.